entomb/dragonchan/README.md

 If your ID starts with a number you are a HEALER.
 If your ID starts with a vowel you are a BARD.
 If your ID starts with a "/" or "+" you are a PALADIN.
+If your ID ends with a "/" or "+" you are a DEATH KNIGHT.
+If your ID starts AND ends with a "/" or "+" you are DRAGONBORN.
 If your ID starts with "W","R","L","C" or "K" you are a WARLOCK.
 Otherwise you are a KNIGHT
-BUT if you have a "+" or "/" in your ID you are a DEATH KNIGHT

 Your last 2 digits represent the damage you do
 If you roll under 11 you DIE! (your posts will no longer do damage)